Szego condition, scattering, and vibration of Krein strings: Introduction

-To each proper string $[M, L]$ one can associate the unique measure $\sigma$ on $\R_+$ with $(x+1)^{-1} \in L^1(\sigma)$ called the {\bf main spectral measure}.
+To each proper string $[M, L]$, one can associate the unique non-negative Borel measure $\sigma$ on $\R_+$ with $(x+1)^{-1} \in L^1(\sigma)$ called the {\bf main spectral measure} of the string $[M, L]$.
 The theorem below provides a dynamical characterization of the Szeg\H{o} class $\szp$. \begin{Thm} Let $[M,L]$ be a proper string and let $\sigma$ be its main spectral measure.
-Then $\sigma \in \szp$ if and only if for some \textup{(}and then for every\textup{)} nonzero compactly supported initial profile $u_0 \in L^2(\mf)$ and for some \textup{(}and then for every\textup{)} $\ell > 0$ we have
+Then, $\sigma \in \szp$ if and only if for some \textup{(}and then for every\textup{)} nonzero compactly supported initial profile $u_0 \in L^2(\mf)$ and for some \textup{(}and then for every\textup{)} $\ell > 0$ we have

 \end{Thm} Put differently, the result says that the spectral measure of a string $[M, L]$ belongs to $\szp$ if and only if the part of wave $u$ near its wavefront does not vanish as $t \to +\infty$.